elghannay/nodejs/mongoDB/moreCreate.md

 ];
 ```

-> the query below will retrieve any user that has a title of sports and frequency of 3 even if the user does not exactly satisfy both condition.
+> the query below will retrieve any user that has a hobby with title of sports and frequency of 3 even if they are not in the same document

 `db.users.find({$and :{'hobbies.title': 'sports'},{ 'hobbies.frequency': {$gte: 3}}}).pretty()`